-Now that you have adopted a new pet after reading our last blog, you need to be prepared for every situation!
-National Preparedness Month is observed every September, and this year is no different.
-Most people who prepare for disasters or unknown events will prepare for themselves what is necessary.
+With September coming to an end, it's essential not to forget your pet!
+You need to be prepared for every situation!
+National Preparedness Month is observed every September, and this year was no different.
+Most people who prepare for disasters or unexpected events will equip themselves with what is necessary.
 However, your pets also need to be a part of that plan.
 It is essential to know what to prepare for them both during the emergency and after.
 The Red Cross and Ready.gov are great resources for everyone to prepare for emergencies.

-Your emergency kit for your pet should include everything they would need to be comfortable for a few days away from home.
+Your pet's emergency kit should include everything they would need to be comfortable for a few days away from home.
 Many hotels and shelters do not allow pets, so knowing where you can go that will accept your pet is vital.
-Assemble the kit in an easily carried bag or bin.
+Assemble the kit in a bag or bin that is easily carried.
 The kit should include:

 -